• Skip to primary navigation

 Our notable soup, the soup joumou, is a celebratory meal served mainly on special occasions such as New Year’s Day, which is also our Independence Day.

 The Base of the soup joumou dish is squash.
-This special soup derived from the French colonial times, as the slaves would prepare it for their masters, but unable to eat it themselves.
+This special soup derived from the French colonial times, as the slaves would prepare it for their masters, but were unable to eat it themselves.

 Now a variation of this soup is prepared throughout the country in every Haitian household around the world on New Year’s Day, every year.